 No matter how organized we are, there is always more we can learn.
 Here are a few resources.

 David Allen’s book Getting Things Done: The Art of StressFree Productivity is the classic book on productivity and has a cult following among business people who often abbreviate it as “GTD.”
 It’s a good place to start your search for a more productive, less stressful work-style.
 Also look at the David Allen Company website and the GTD Times website.
 GTD is a proactive system, meaning that there is work to implement and keep the system going.
 Once you get in the habit, though, it can work wonders, hence the cult-like following.
 But you can also use elements of the system if it feels to complicated.
 (This book can also use more than one read.)

 If David Allen is the King of GTD, USA Today calls Julie Morgenstern the “queen of putting people’s lives in order.”
 Her books, Time Management from the Inside Out and Organizing from the Inside Out are classics.
-If you go to her website check out her videos about getting organized and see even more books.
+Go to her website for more about her books and services and sign up for her mailing list.